Special Warfare Diving and Salvage: History

 Although Bangladeshi Navy personnel were trained on American soil since the 1970s, United States Navy instructors were instrumental in creating SWADS in late 2008.
 SWADS was formally created in 2009 with 150 commandos and 200 divers recruited.
-US Ambassador to Bangladesh Dan Mozena provided assistance in the creation of the unit.
+US Ambassador to Bangladesh Dan Mozena assisted in the creation of the unit.

 The unit's lineage is traced back to the Nou Commando frogmen of Sector 10 during the country's Liberation War against Pakistan.
 SWADS operators have participated alongside American Navy SEALs in Joint Combined Training Exchange programs under the Tiger Shark exercises.